verisign/storm-graphite/README.md

 You can also experiment with parallelism hints larger than one, or change the bucket time to suit your needs.

+#### Restart Storm daemons

+Once storm-graphite is installed and configured, you must restart the Storm daemons on each cluster node for these changes to take effect.
+To minimize cluster downtime you can perform a rolling restart.

 ### Execution model

 The Graphite metrics consumer will run for every topology with which it is registered: